Google Maps helps people navigate from place to place, and has been tracking how busy places are.

 In this paper we propose a model of user behavior on a SERP that jointly captures click behavior, user attention and satisfaction, the CAS model, and demonstrate that it gives more accurate predictions of user actions and self-reported satisfaction than existing models based on clicks alone.

 Google Glasses aren’t the only Heads up Display that Google will likely use or demonstrate.
 Imagine that Google acquired eye-tracking technology that let you use your gaze as a mouse, and tracked your eye movements to see what you are looking at.
 Google has acquired such technology.

 I looked up the granted patents and pending patent applications from Eyeinfluence.
 Some of these have the same name and are possibly continuation patents (with different claims).
 I’m seeing differences in the claims that are worth comparing to see how the technology behind them has been updated.
 With Google looking at Virtual Reality applications and likely more Augmented Reality applications, it’s good seeing them investing in other related technologies, such as eye tracking.

-Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that they thought it might be useful there, too.
-A Wired Magazine article from Monday describes how the sentence compression algorithms behind these featured snippets might be used:
+Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that Google thought it might be useful there, too.
+A Wired Magazine article from Monday describes how a sentence compression algorithm behind these featured snippets might be used: